 - 7.5-hour train ride from Jakarta

 - I tried to walk whenever possible, but Yogya is a large city.
 I took a few Go-Jek rides, and it was great to be on the back of a motorbike again.
 I was on a group tour for Borobudur, so the tour company provided transport via van.
 I took a public bus to get to Prambanan, which was about an hour one-way.

 - I booked a sunrise tour of Borobudur through my hostel and didn’t get the name of the tour company.
-While Borobudur was beautiful, the tour could have been better.
+While Borobudur was beautiful, the tour had a couple of mishaps.
 Two couples (one French and the other Australian) were on my tour, and both had issues with the company.
 The French couple disputed the price of the tour, saying they were quoted a cheaper price over the phone than the one our tour guide gave.
 The Australian couple got annoyed with the way our tour guide dealt with the French couple and refused to go on the tour as a result.

 - Blog post: